hzeller/beagleg/README.md

 ## TODO
    - Read end-switches
-   - Do planning: no need to decelerate fully if we're going on an (almost) straight line between line segments.
    - Needed for full 3D printer solution: add PWM for heaters.
    - Fast pause without waiting for queues to empty, but still be able to recover exact last position.
 That way pause/resume is possible.